"Starsky": It says, hu, "Hold by the other end."

 - The Fifth Element has Korben Dallas use this trope to his advantage.
 Korben is held at gunpoint by a thug.
-Korben then goes off saying the guy has the safety on and convinces him to turn it off.
+He then goes off saying the guy has the safety on and convinces him to turn it off.
 Turns out that Korben was lying and he just made the thug "turn off" the gun.
 Korben is quick to subdue the thug, take his gun and compliment his hat.
 Later he hands a loaded pistol with the safety off to Ruby Rhod, who clearly is terrified of it, and tells him to cover a prisoner.
 Ruby almost immediately kills said prisoner with an accidental discharge.

 - Oz: The Great and Powerful demonstrates that you don't even need guns to qualify for this trope.
 In the climactic battle between the witches and the wizard, the witch's men throw spears at Oz.
 Since their target is just an image in a cloud of smoke, the spears go through and nearly kill the people on the other side of the courtyard.

 - Push: At one point, to test a mook's resistance to having memories telepathically implanted (the Titular "Push"), the leader orders the mook to take his gun and fire it at himself, pushing a memory of having unloaded the gun into the Mook's mind.
 The mook, failing to treat the gun as always loaded, kills himself.

 - In Under Siege, Ryback enters the 'USS Missouri'' with his gun immediately pointed in front of him.